dasdom/dasdom.github.io/Content/posts/scrolling-a-collection-view-with-custom-duration.md

 In this code, we first figure out if the start time stamp is already set.
 We need this to calculate the fraction of the animation for the next screen update.
-Next we calculate this fraction.
+Next we calculate this fraction (formula from [here](https://stackoverflow.com/a/25730573/498796).
 If the result is larger than 1 or smaller than the previous fraction, the animation is finished and we invalidate and clean up the display link.

 Otherwise we calculate the new offset using the method `easeInOut(for:)`.